 Life outside business and simply life

-- Bulat Utemuratov’s Foundation sponsored opening of four “Assyl Miras” centres for autistic children.
+Funds of Bulat Utemuratov’s Foundation were used for opening and successful functioning of eight “Assyl Miras” centres for children with the autistic spectrum disorders.